Comparison of theory and experiment for radiative characteristics in neutral thulium: Experiment

 Along with intensity measurements we have analyzed Zeeman splitting patterns of \Tm\ emission lines recorded in an external magnetic field.
-The same experimental setup was used for this purpose, except that a permanent magnet was tightly fixed just on top of the HC discharge tube above the cathode’s position.
+The same experimental setup was used for this purpose, except that a permanent magnet was tightly fixed above the cathode’s position just on top of the HC discharge tube.
 A cylindrical permanent magnet with a nominal strength of about 2000~G produced a vertical magnetic field.
 The distance between the magnet and the central part of the cathode emitting Tm radiation was about 15~mm.
-Before the entrance of the FT spectrometer, a linear polarizer was placed.
+A linear polarizer was placed before the entrance of the FT spectrometer.
 The discharge current was 60~mA, and the Ar gas pressure was $1.3$~mbar.
-The spectra were recorded with a spectral resolution of 0.025~cm$^{-1}$ several times in the vertical ($\pi$-emission) and horizontal ($\sigma$-emission) direction of polarization axes of the polarizer.
-The magnetic field was calibrated using the splitting of the Ar lines, which is common procedure in similar experiments, see, e.g., Ref.~\cite{Sobolewski_17}.
+The spectra were recorded with a spectral resolution of 0.025~cm$^{-1}$ several times in the vertical ($\pi$-emission) and horizontal ($\sigma$-emission) direction of the polarization axes of the polarizer.
+The magnetic field was calibrated using the splitting of the Ar lines, which is a common procedure in similar experiments, see, e.g., Ref.~\cite{Sobolewski_17}.
 In our case, we used the Ar~\textsc{i} \num{14352.655}~cm$^{-1}$ and Ar~\textsc{ii} \num{21995.7839}~cm$^{-1}$ discharge lines.
-The calibration led to the actual strength of the field, equal to 1820~G} determined that the actual strength of the field was 1820~G.
+The calibration \st{led to the actual strength of the field, equal to 1820~G} determined that the actual strength of the field was 1820~G.